julienlargetpiet/edm1/edm1/README.md

 ## Description

 Allow to output clusters of elements.
 Takes as input a vector "inpt_v" containing a sequence of number.
 Can also take another vector "w_v" that has the same size of inpt_v because its elements are related to it.
 The way the clusters are made is related to an accuracy value which is "c_val".
 It means that if the difference between the values associated to 2 elements is superior to c_val, these two elements are in distinct clusters.
+The second element of the outputed list is the begin and end value of each cluster.

 ## Usage